pale grass blue

 elephant foot (corium series), 2024, 60 x 90 x 17 in, wallboard base, relief compound, ceramics, spray pigment, archival ink

 The group of works under the exhibition pale grass blue title is an installation paired with instruction piece that blends personal transformation, environmental consciousness, and existential contemplation against the backdrop of radiation’s lasting impact.
-It explores the idea of dissolving human identity, imagining oneself as part of the earth—a mineral, an insect, or even radioactive ash.
+It explores the idea of dissolving human identity into completly different entities—a mineral, an insect, or even radioactive ash.
 Moving through exclusion zones filled with wildlife, it contrasts the sterile fallout with the thriving life that subtly reclaims abandoned spaces.
-The piece encourages embracing vulnerability and conscious care and responsibility for our choices in relation to our environment, suggesting a strange beauty in the long shadows of radiation and the haunting legacy it leaves—a quiet resilience, mirrored in the mutated « pale grass blue » butterfly, as a symbol of survival amidst decay.
+Eventually this piece became a reflection on vulnerability and our ability of conscious for our environment, suggesting a strange beauty in the long shadows of radiation and the haunting legacy it leaves—a quiet resilience, mirrored in the mutated « pale grass blue » butterfly, as a symbol of survival amidst decay.

 (pale grass blue (corium) instruction or how to stop being anxious and learn to care about radiation), 2024, 40 x 24 in, wallboard base, relief compound, spray pigment, acrylic sheet, solder thread, archival ink